 I managed to get around in under five hours which I was pleased with especially as I'm now classed in the published times as a veteran as in my 50's!

 The event is organised by the Rotary Club of Chipping Sodbury with all profits going to charity and around £20,000 is normally raised each year.

-I do know that without the help of the spin classes ran by Les and his team at LA Revolution I would not have been able to get to the level of fitness I needed for this event and I am so grateful to have been benefitting from their expert tuition for many years now!
+I do know that without the help of the spin classes ran by Les and his team at La-rev I would not have been able to get to the level of fitness I needed for this event and I am so grateful to have been benefitting from their expert tuition for many years now!

 Anyway, next up is the Cotswold Sportive on 25th September starting from Westonbirt School - mere 70 miles!

 The event is organised by Jole Rider - an educational charity with links to Bikes4Africa so a very worthy cause.

 "Shall we cycle the Tour divide?"
 Libby asked me one day in 2014.
 So bored had we become of our day to day lives that we thought cycling 2,700 miles off road seemed a good idea.
 It is the longest off road route starting from Banff in Canada to the New Mexico border, full of perils such as bad weather, isolation, red necks and bears!!